What is Sleep Debt?

 How Much Sleep Do We Need?

-Commonly expected ranges of sleep we need are [National Sleep Foundation]:
+Commonly recommended ranges of sleep: [National Sleep Foundation]:

 - <1 year: 12-17 hours per day (more sleep for newborns than toddlers)

 - 3-5 years: 10-13 hours

 - 18-65: 7-9 hours

 Of course, we are all individuals and your sleep requirements may differ from these.
 These are simply some guidelines.

 The word debt is misleading because your sleep debt doesn’t work like money – you can’t just pay your debt back in a lump sum.
 Here’s an example of how this DOESN’T work.
 Sleep studies show that getting one or two long nights of sleep do not remove the effects of sleep deprivation.
 You might feel good for the hours proceeding a long night of rest, but the effects of sleep deprivation will persist.

 The actual way you repay your sleep debt is by establishing a healthy pattern of sleep over time.
 In the same scenario above, what you would want to do to repay your sleep debt is:

 - Get enough or a little bit of extra sleep every day the following week